DepriFromEarth/dodsfig/config/README.md

 This is where the config files which can be configured for main dodsfig file.

-# config folder

-This folder contains the original files for the config, used for creating the `.vpk` files.
-You can read the files in these folders for reference but it is not recommended to use the `comfig/comfig.cfg` as an `autoexec` by copying and pasting text, as you will lose the many benefits from the extra script and data files in the config.

 ## addons folder

 These are folders with addon files.